7 December 2019 - 22 February 2020

 Postscript: the last three lines of this text are a nod to the young woman who kisses a man she hadn’t known was married, and the wife of that man, in La Notte (Michelangelo Antonioni, 1961).
 The scene referenced here depicts their first private moment—in the former’s bedroom, after a bout of rain during a party at her wealthy father’s home—and ends with the young woman blow-drying the wife’s hair.

 SPACE invites one artist to produce a yearlong series of images for a public-facing billboard located on the east façade of Mercer Union.
 Erdem Taşdelen’s Vicissitudes: Act Two (2019) is the second edition in a series of four billboard images commissioned by Mercer Union.
-An accompanying text written by Jaclyn Bruneau can be found on the next page.
+An accompanying text written by Jaclyn Bruneau can be found above.

 Erdem Taşdelen is a Turkish-Canadian artist who lives and works in Toronto.
 His work has been shown in numerous exhibitions internationally and across Canada, most recently at venues including Contemporary Art Gallery, Vancouver; Museum für Gegenwartskunst Siegen (2019); VOX Centre de l’image contemporaine, Montreal (2018); Pera Museum, Istanbul; Or Gallery, Vancouver (2017); Museum für Neue Kunst, Freiburg (2016).
 Taşdelen has been awarded the Joseph S. Stauffer Prize in Visual Arts by the Canada Council for the Arts (2016), the Charles Pachter Prize for Emerging Artists by the Hnatyshyn Foundation (2014), and was long-listed for the Sobey Art Award in 2019.